loulecrivain/myblog/pages/01.blog/gns3-huawei-ne40e/item.en.md

 ```

 Soon after I opened [a pull request in GNS3 registry](https://github.com/GNS3/gns3-registry/pull/840) for the fix, it was merged.
 Thank you Jeremy ;)

-# bonus track
-link the original NE40E image on www files
-for better availability